Revised: Fall 2017

 Prerequisite & Notes

-Computer Networking: A Top-Down Approach, Sixth Edition, Addison-Wesley, 2012.
+James F. Kurose and Keith W. Ross, Computer Networking: A Top-Down Approach, Seventh Edition, Addison-Wesley, 2017.

 Grading procedures and factors influencing course grade are left to the discretion

 of individual instructors, subject to general university policy.

 Attendance policy is left to the discretion of individual instructors, subject to

 general university policy.

 Basic terminology: hosts, network edge and network core.
 Connection-oriented versus

 connectionless service, packet switching versus circuit switching, virtual circuits,

 Internet and OSI protocol layer models, domain names, IP addresses, name resolution,